muddybanksofthemiss/crushing_it/README.md

 # crushing_it
-Shiny app that shows you how hard you are crushng it
+Shiny app that shows you how hard you are crushing it